malcazarr/card-animated/README.md

 ## Card Animated

-This is a simple project to build a card animated
+This is a simple project to build a card animated on React JS.

 ## Attr